chanyounghan-hash/ChanyoungHan_web_technologies_hand_in_2/README.md

 users to write a Todo list and a memo, and store personal information.

-Features - Add and delete todo items - Write and save personal memo - Store name and email information - Simple pastel UI with navigation
+Features:  Add and delete todo items - Write and save personal memo - Store name and email information - Simple pastel UI with navigation

 Project Structure